SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- FIX: Adapter crashed sometimes, due to accessing invalid ids
+- Added: Possibility to addition values to other values
+- Added: Directly display animations and values after startup instead of waiting till first value changes
+- Added: Adapter depencies and stability
+- Added: New Translations for new functions

 ### 0.0.2-alpha.15 (2023-08-10)
 - FIX: Under some circumstances symbols, texts and images could run out off workspace
 - FIX: consumption calculation produced high CPU load on some systems (#43)